Data Apps

 Secrets

-To provide your app with environment variables or sensitive information like credentials, API keys etc., enter them as key value pairs in the section Secrets.
+To provide your app with environment variables or sensitive information like credentials, API keys, etc., enter them as key value pairs in the section Secrets.
 These secrets will be injected into the secrets.toml file upon deployment of the app.
 Read more about the Streamlit secrets.

 Loading Data from Storage

-To load data from the storage of a Keboola Connection project into the app, use the input mapping section.
-Just select your table in the input mapping section and navigate to that by /data/in/table/your_data.csv or /data/in/files/fileID_FileName.* in your code.
+To load data from the storage of a Keboola project into the app, use the input mapping section.
+Just select your table in the input mapping section and navigate to that by /data/in/tables/your_data.csv or /data/in/files/fileID_FileName.* in your code.
 Note that, while in BETA, the app needs to be redeployed to fetch up-to-date data.
-Or you can use Keboola Connection Storage Python Client in the app to load the data as needed.
+Or you can use the Keboola Storage Python Client in the app to load the data as needed.
 See the examples below for usage of the Keboola Storage Python Client.

 Writing Back to Storage